fgomezvela/GNC/README.md

 To use the application, please, download the GNC.zip file.
 Inside this zip file, there is a folder called "GNC".
 This folder contains several crucial information of the executable file.
 Also, it contains some gene networks for testing the tool grouped as "Input Network" and "Biological Databases".

+Moreover, the source code of the command client is also provided.

 Usage information
 =================

 To launch the app, extract the zip file.
 There are available two different implementations; a java swing GUI interface and a command line program.
-If you have any question about how to run, please read "User Guide.pdf" file.
+If you have any question about the use of the software, please read "User Guide.pdf" file.

 Troubleshooting and F.A.Q.